Sky lantern: History

 China is considered to have developed the first simple hot-air balloons.
 According to the sinologist and historian of science Joseph Needham, the Chinese experimented with small hot air balloons for signaling from as early as the 3rd century BC.
 Their invention is, however, traditionally attributed to the sage and military strategist Zhuge Liang (181–234 AD), whose reverent term of address was Kongming.
 He is said to have used a message written on a sky lantern to summon help on an occasion when he was surrounded by enemy troops.
 For this reason, they are still known in China as Kongming lanterns (孔明燈, 孔明灯, kǒngmíng dēng).

-Another suggested origin is that the name actually comes from the lantern's resemblance to the hat Kongming is traditionally shown to be wearing.
+Another suggested origin is that the name actually comes from the lantern's resemblance to the hat Kongming is traditionally shown to be wearing.The Mongolian army studied Kongming lanterns from China and used them in the Battle of Legnica during the Mongol invasion of Poland.
+This is the first time ballooning was known in the western world.

 In the history of military ballooning, the lanterns were also used for military signals, In the history of ballooning, these became the first hot air balloons used in the West, in Europe, during the Mongol Invasion of Poland.
 Sky lanterns could be a possible explanation for some UFO sightings through the years.

-Usage in festivals
+Use in festivals

+Bangladesh

+In Bangladesh, Probarona Purnima is observed by the Buddhist community as the most sacred festival marking the conclusion of the three-month rains retreat (Vassa).